CSC207-UofT/course-project-group-044/design-document.md

 maintaining Clean Architecture.
 In addition, the combination will ease the devleopment of a web frontend.

+For scheduler, we use an SAT solver.
+We model a shift schedule as propositional variables ("employee X works a shift on day D at hour H") and model scheduling constraints as propositional formulas.
+For ease of specification, we use pseudo-boolean constraints ("at least 2 employees work on day D at hour H", expressed as "the sum of all the shift variables on day D at hour H is at least 2").
+These constraints are passed to an off-the-shelf SAT solver in Java (`sat4j`), which finds a valid schedule conforming to our specification.
+SAT solvers represent a balance between generality, performance and ease of use.
+It would not be possible to build a better specialized algorithm in the project's time constraints, given the complexity of the scheduling problem and its NP-hardness.
+Transforming the problem to a well studied one (boolean satisfiability) allows us to focus on our business logic and not the details of NP-hard heuristics.
+This provides a clean layering.

 # Clean Architecture

 <!-- A brief description of how your project adheres to Clean Architecture (if you notice a violation and aren't sure how to fix it, talk about that too!) -->